CYPRUS – South

 The Cyprus Museum.
 A huge archaeological collection from Neolithic to Roman.
 Many pots and statues.
 Free

 Leventis Gallery.
-An art gallery divided into a Greek, Paris and Cyprus collections.
+An art gallery divided into Greek, Paris and Cyprus collections.

 Leventis Municipal Museum of Nicosia.
-Basically an ethnographic museum with a wide range of typical Cyprus clothing, jewelry and art.
+An ethnographic museum with a wide range of typical Cyprus clothing, jewelry and art.
 An exhibit on the Leda Palace Hotel Free

 Day 12